School Volunteer FAQs

 Effective July 25, 2015, the cost of each of the clearances is:

-I have students in multiple school buildings; will I need to submit my clearances to each school?
+I have students in multiple school buildings; do I need to submit my clearances to each school?

-No. Since there is only one PDSD volunteer database that is shared among the buildings, you will only need to submit your clearances to one location.
+No. Since there is one central PDSD volunteer database, you will only need to submit one set of valid clearances.

 What will the school district do with my clearances once I submit them?